fgcz/rawDiag/README.md

 Due to licensing reasons, we currently not allowed to distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
-The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) has to be separately downloaded and installed in order to be able to use the R function `read.raw`.
+The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) has to be downloaded and installed separately in order to be able to directly read Thermo raw-files (e.g. use the R function `read.raw`).

 #### on Windows
 follow the installation instructions provided by Thermo Fisher Scientific